StateSpaceModels/ssm/README.md

     "data": [
       {
         "name": "cases",
-        "data": [
-          {"datapackage": "ssm-tutorial-data", "resource": "data", "field": "date"},
-          {"datapackage": "ssm-tutorial-data", "resource": "data", "field": "cases"}
+        "require": {"datapackage": "ssm-tutorial-data", "resource": "data", "fields": ["date", "cases"]}, }
     ]
-      }
-    ]

-The ```model.data.data``` property is a list of 2 links representing a time-series.
-The first link has to be the dates of the timeseries and the second one the values.
+The ```model.data.require``` property is link pointing to a time-series.
 A link is an object with 3 properties:
 - ```datapackage``` (optional) specifying the name of the datapackage where the resource can be found.
 It must be omitted if the the resource is in the same datapackage.
 - ```resource``` (mandatory)
-- ```field``` necessary only in case of resources containing data in [SDF](http://dataprotocols.org/simple-data-format/).
+- ```fields``` necessary only in case of resources containing data in [SDF](http://dataprotocols.org/simple-data-format/).
+In this later case, the first field must be the time of the time series.

 Note that ```model.data``` itself can be a list so that multiple time-series can be handled.